Mark Hamilton (baseball): Boston Red Sox

 On January 4, 2013 Hamilton signed a minor league deal with the Boston Red Sox that included an invitation to Major League spring training.
 Hamilton was optioned to the Triple-A Pawtucket Red Sox to begin the 2013 season.
+His 2013 "Pawsox" team went on to win the International League Northern Division only to be eliminated by the eventual Triple-A champion Durham Bulls.

 Atlanta Braves

 In December 2013, Hamilton signed a minor league contract with the Atlanta Braves that included an invitation to Major League spring training.
 He was released on July 26, 2014.

 Post-playing career

 Following his retirement, Hamilton returned to Tulane and completed his bachelor's degree in neuroscience.
 He then attended the Hofstra Northwell School of Medicine and graduated in 2020 during the height of the COVID-19 pandemic in the United States.
-Hamilton completed his residency in diagnostic radiology at Northwell Health-Long Island Jewish Medical Center in 2025, and is currently a diagnostic radiology fellow at NYU-Langone specializing in abdominal imaging.
+Hamilton completed a residency in diagnostic radiology at Northwell Health-Long Island Jewish Medical Center in 2025, and an abdominal imaging fellowship at NYU-Langone in 2026.
+He is now a practicing radiologist in the tri-state area.